How to identify them?

 Recommendations for good skin care

-• Perform good cleanliness.
+• Perform a good cleaning.

-• Avoid contact with chemicals such as paints, solvents and others.
+• Avoid contact with chemicals such as paints, solvents, and others.

 • If the disease is already established, it can be treated with good hydration, topical anti-inflammatories, glucocorticoids and antihistamines.